shidhincr/MaterialCalc/README.md

 # MaterialCalc
-Simple calculator built in React Native with material design
+Simple calculator built in React Native with material design.

+##